Nolwenn-Borgne/Nolwenn-Borgne/README.md

 #### A web developer specialised in Symfony

-- 🔭 I’m currently working on `Mon carnet de recettes`, an app for people who enjoy food.
+- 🔭 I’m currently working on `facecook`, an app for people who enjoy food.
 - 🌱 I’m currently learning Symfony
 - 📫 How to reach me: nolwenn.borgne@gmail.com